What Gets Cleaned — and What's Safe

 If macOS shows "DiskCleaner cannot be opened because it is from an unidentified developer," go to System Settings → Privacy & Security, scroll down, and click Open Anyway next to the DiskCleaner entry.

-The Uninstaller doesn't show all my apps
+The Uninstaller doesn't show what I expected

 Still need help?